 Our research on public policies can be found in our publications catalogue here, including our latest publication, The Worldwide Growth of National Policies for the Protection of Human Rights Defenders (2022).

 The prevailing narrative on defenders is individualised, concealing the collective nature of human rights work.
-We aim to change this narrative towards a collective mindset.
+For protection to be effective, sustainable and reach a greater number of human rights defenders, we aim to shift this narrative towards a collective mindset.

 We need to rethink and expand current HRDs protection mechanisms so that the protection of HRDs is provided both individually and collectively.